 This kind of altruistic, other-based love may sound impossible to maintain.
 And in our human strength, it is.
 We could never pay our "continuing debt to love one another" (Romans 13:8), but God gives us the resources we need to make our payments.

-Prayer: God, help me to follow Your example of sacrificial loving.
+Prayer: God, help me to follow Your example of sacrificial love.
 Help me demonstrate my love for others in tangible ways.
 I pray in the name of Jesus.
 Amen.

 "Dear children, let us not love with words or speech but with actions and in truth" (1 John 3:18).